Homas/ioc2rpz/README.md

 - List of DNS servers (IP addresses) which should be notified on an RPZ updates (see [DNS NOTIFY](#dns-notify));
 - List of whitelists.
 - (optional) `TrackSources` — per-feed source attribution: `auto | true | false`.
 When present it overrides the server global default.
 When omitted (15-field form) the feed inherits the server default (`#srv` `TrackSources`, `off` unless configured).
 See [IOC Source Attribution](#ioc-source-attribution).
+- (optional) `{rate_limit,[{window,Seconds},{max_requests,N}]}` — per-zone DNS rate limit.
+Each option present overrides the server level for this zone; anything omitted is inherited from the server level and then from the built-in default.
+See [Rate Limiting](#rate-limiting).

+The two optional elements may be given together, in either order, and either one may be used on its own.

 #### RPZ Actions